Josconicme/Forensics_AI/README.md

 ## 👥 Author

-Developed for Ibn Sina Corporation Technical Assessment
+Ayokunle Ola developed for Ibn Sina Corporation by COGNNA

 ## 🙏 Technologies Used